cpjobling/eg-150-textbook/poles_and_zeros/qualitative_properties.md

 #### Consequences of what we have learned

-Knowledge of the dominant poles, the quantative properties, damping ratio $\zeta$ and quality factor $Q$ enable us to evaluate the stability and possible response of a system without needing to compute the actual response.
+Knowledge of the dominant poles, the quantative properties, damping ratio $\zeta$ and quality factor $Q$ enable us to evaluate the stability and likely response of a system without needing to compute the actual response.

 +++ {"slideshow": {"slide_type": "notes"}}